natasha-dudek/biology-AI-reading-group/index.md

   - A novel application of machine learning within the domain of biology
   - Brand new biological datasets or data processing techniques that are expected to have a significant impact on machine learning applications.

 2. Please do not choose a medical AI or neuroscience paper for this reading group.
-As an example of a guideline for the biology vs. medicine distinction, you should consider whether is the paper applying a technique to a clinical use case.
+As an example of a guideline for the biology vs. medicine distinction, you should consider whether is the paper applying a technique to a clinical use case vs contributing to general biological science or a distinct field.

 3. In some cases it may be helpful to send along a second, supporting paper or a resource that *briefly* explains the biology behind your system.

 4. If your paper goes into excrutiating technical details about the biology of a system, there is a very good chance that reading group attendees will not understand it and/or will not read it and/or will not show up to your presentation.
 It is probably best to avoid extremely niche papers, even though they may be super cool.

-5. If you're not sure whether a given paper is a good candidate for this reading group, please feel welcome to send Natasha an email :)
+5. If you're not sure whether a given paper is a good candidate for this reading group, please don't hesitate to send me (Natasha) an email!

 ### For more information